Commissioner Daniel B. Maffei

 While serving in Congress, Commissioner Maffei’s Central New York district included the Port of Oswego, the first U.S. port of call and deepwater port on the Great Lakes.
 Working closely with Representative Richard L. Hanna and New York’s Senators, he was able to secure vital funding to improve the port’s rail link and the resources to better dredge the port.

-From 1998 to 2004, Commissioner Maffei worked on the Democratic staff of the House Ways and Means Committee as Press Secretary and Communications Director, and he was also Senior Policy Advisor for the Committee from 2004 to 2005.
-He was Press Secretary for United States Senator Daniel Patrick Moynihan from 1997 to 1998 and was Press Secretary for United States Senator Bill Bradley in 1996.
+From 1998 to 2005, Commissioner Maffei worked on the Democratic staff of the House Ways and Means Committee.
+Previously, he had been Press Secretary for U.S. Senator Daniel Patrick Moynihan from 1997 to 1998 and Press Secretary for U.S. Senator Bill Bradley in 1996.

-Commissioner Maffei received his bachelor’s degree from Brown University and holds master’s degrees from the Columbia University Graduate School of Journalism and Harvard University’s John F. Kennedy School of Government.
+Commissioner Maffei received his bachelor’s degree in History and American Civilization from Brown University and holds master’s degrees from the Columbia University’s Graduate School of Journalism and Harvard University’s John F. Kennedy School of Government.